kvz/environmental/README.md

 Unix environment vars are ideal for configuration and I have yet to encounter an application that woudn't be better off with them.

 - You can override a value at near-runtime without having to change/backup config files: `DEBUG=*.* node run.js`
-- You can inject environment variables into the memory of a process belonging to a non-privileged user: `. envs/production.sh && sudo -EHu www-data node run.js` without having to run / write any software for it.
+- You can inject environment variables into the memory of a process belonging to a non-privileged user: `source envs/production.sh && sudo -EHu www-data node run.js` without having to run / write any software for it.
 - You can inherit, inside `staging.sh`, just `. production.sh`, inside `kevin.sh` `. development.sh`
 - Your operating system is aware and provides tools for inspection, debugging, optionally passing onto other processes, etc.
 - You can directly use config across languages, e.g. in supporting BASH scripts